-The proposed wording clarifies the risks that must be included in a principle-based valuation.
+The proposed wording clarifies that the Manual will address the risks that must be included in a principle-based valuation.
 The list of examples given in the proposed wording is an abbreviated version of more detailed product specific examples that are included in the various sections of the Valuation Manual (and currently in AG43).
 We believe this clarification is needed to distinguish between risks that are to be reflected in minimum reserve requirements versus other non-reserve liabilities and RBC capital requirements.
-In the absence of such guidance, a situation could easily develop whereby one state seeks to include some risks in reserves that other states may believe are to be covered by other non-reserve liabilities or RBC requirements.